 I love building new things -- starting from a sketch in a notebook and transforming ideas into products that add value for the customer.
 Professionally, I'm doing this at Cover through mechatronics and computer-aided design.
 Personally, I'm a passionate maker, with a diverse set of skills and experience in hardware/software projects.

-I'm happy with my current full-time role, but always looking for exciting projects!
-Please feel free to connect at firstname.lastname@example.org or connect on Linkedin for more details.
+Always looking for exciting projects and opportunities!
+Please feel free to connect at email@example.com or connect on Linkedin for more details.

 CAD Design & Drawing

 Controls & PCB Design

 Design for Manufacturing / Assembly

 The Ohio State University Columbus, Ohio 2014 - 2018